 Limiting the scope for competition from other scholars to publish on the topic concerned is not generally recognised to be a valid reason.

-If candidates believe that any of the above categories apply to their dissertation (or if candidates believe they have any other reason for exemption under the Act), they should complete the relevant application form (below) and submit it, together with any supporting documentation, to the Secretary of the Board, before they submit their dissertation for examination.
+If candidates believe that any of the above categories apply to their dissertation (or if candidates believe they have any other reason for exemption under the Act), they should make an application via their CamSIS Self Service page and upload any supporting documentation, before they submit their dissertation for examination.

 If someone asks to see a candidate's dissertation, the University will use this information to decide whether or not to refuse the request.

 If candidates have signed a confidentiality agreement with a sponsor regarding the research results, candidates should ask their supervisor to check whether it will be necessary to ask the examiners to sign a confidentiality agreement regarding the contents of the dissertation for the period of the examination and for any period thereafter for which restricted access may be granted.
 If so, the degree committee office will arrange for this to be done.